Taco Bell’s Shell Shortage Leads To 911 Call

 — WSVN 7 News (@wsvn) June 5, 2019

 Back in 2011, a Florida man called 911 after Taco Bell wouldn’t serve him tacos.
-Per Miami New Times the 50-year-old man, described as “drunk,” was going through the Taco Bell drivethrough on foot, which is not allowed at that particular location, so he was refused service.
+Per Miami New Times the 50-year-old man, described as “drunk,” was going through the Taco Bell drive-through on foot, which is not allowed at that particular location, so he was refused service.

-Unlike his Louisiana counterpart eight years later, the man in the Florida case, according to a 911 call transcript, told police that it wasn’t an emergency, and added that he had purposely avoided bringing his car because he didn’t want to drink and drive.
+Unlike his Louisiana counterpart eight years later, the man in the Florida case, according to a 911 call transcript, told police that it wasn’t an emergency and added that he had purposely avoided bringing his car because he didn’t want to drink and drive.

 “You can’t walk up, you’ve got to drive up,” he said on the call, according to the newspaper.
 “You got a get a DUI to get a taco.
 I got the munchies and I walked a quarter mile from here.
 Are you going to help me out or do I have to get arrested to get home?”